Cycling in Albania – practical bike touring guide

 theth

 Back to Shkoder, you can take the same route or choose the real off-road challenge on the southern road through Nderlysaj (and visit the famous Blue Eye waterfall).
-This road following the Kir river is really rocky and strenuous, so brace yourself for some hike-a-biking.
-On the 55 kilometres long dirt road, there is just you versus nature.
+This road following the Kir River is really rocky and strenuous, so brace yourself for some hike-a-biking.
+On the 55-kilometre-long dirt road, there is just you versus nature.
 No shops, no civilisation (there are two tiny villages on the way) – make sure to get enough food and bring the camping gear.

 2. Berat – Osum Canyon – Permet